 - Add other fun objects and screw the lid on tight!

 After you’re done putting the jar together, kids won’t even need a prompt for what to do next.
-Sit back and watch them shake these up then completely zone out watching the swirl-y, glitter-y amazing-ness (like I did).
-Fun game: see how many of your adult co-workers have exactly the same reaction.
+Sit back and watch them shake these up then completely zone out watching the swirly, glittery amazing-ness (like I did).
+Fun game: see how many of your adult friends or co-workers have exactly the same reaction.

 For more meditation (& yoga!) ideas for your kiddos, check out our Pinterest board here.
 Suggestions?
 Questions?
-Pictures?
+Pictures of your own magic zen jars?
 Free Hugs?
-Leave a comment, send us an email or tag us on FB/Twitter/Instagram (@barleyandbirch, #barleyandbirch) !
+We love them all!
+Leave a comment, send us an email or tag us on Instagram, Facebook, or Twitter (@barleyandbirch, #barleyandbirch)!